-Veni, Redemptor – for SATB chorus (2014).
-Based on a 4th Century Advent hymn by St. Ambrose of Milan.
+Five Ambrosian Hymns – for SATB chorus (2014-2016).
+Based on 4th Century hymns by St. Ambrose of Milan.
+Commissioned by Richard Geiger and the Academy for the Study of St. Ambrose of Milan.

 Among the Trees – for SATB chorus & piano (2014) on text by Wendell Berry, "The Clearing Rests," "I Go Among the Trees," and "All the Earth Shall Sing."

 Benediction - for SATB chorus (2013).
 Setting of the tri-fold blessing in Latin.

 Deep Peace to You - for SATB chorus and piano (2002).
 A setting of words adapted from an ancient Gaelic rune, using techniques of canon and repetition to musically evoke celtic knot work.

 Earth Mass - for vocal soloists, mixed chorus and ensemble (2001).
 First presented October 6, 2001.
 A large, eight movement work following the traditional liturgical order of mass, yet with non-hierarchical language.